sanskrit-coders/vedavaapi_py_api/README.md

 * **Separate client and server** logic.
   * Avoid setting variables using flask templates.
 The js code should get data by making AJAX calls to the server.
   * In fact, one should be able to write (totally separate) pure html/ js code which will communicate with the server only using AJAX calls.
-* **Separate Database-specific elements through an interface**.
-We should be able to easily switch to a different database.
 * Respect the **code structure**.
   * JS, python, html template code for different apps are in different directories.
 * While designing **REST API**: